6 Day Ride and Sightseeing Adventure

 Savour the taste of the tantalising sea air, feel the blustering and energising wind on your face and the radiant rays of the Irish sunshine on your back on this invigorating ride.

-Afterwards your tour guide will collect you, take you for lunch to a local eaterie, before another interesting afternoon of sightseeing taking in the Giants Causeway and Dunluce Castle, Dark Hedges and many off the beaten track sites, some of which were Game of Thrones filming locations.
+Afterwards your tour guide will collect you, take you for lunch to a local eaterie, before another interesting afternoon of sightseeing taking in the Giants Causeway and Dunluce Castle and many off the beaten track sites, some of which were Game of Thrones filming locations.
+You also have the option to visit Carrick-a-rede rope bridge today.
+Suspended 30 meters above the rocky waters below, this 20-meter-long rope bridge connects the mainland to the tiny island of Carrick-a-rede.
+Originally built by salmon fishermen over 350 years ago, it has evolved into a thrilling tourist experience.

 Overnight: County Antrim Coast